Xinyi-Lai/Covid19PolicyHelper/README.md

 ### What's next for Covid-19 Policy Decision Helper

 As mentioned in the beginning, the ultimate goal of this project is to solve for a set, or a range, of best state-policy-related parameters conditioned by the social/environmental factors of a state.
+In other words, the mission is to **recommend the best policy decisions**.
+We have modeled the relationship between the transmission parameters and the environmental factors.
+Given the optimal parameters obtained from part 2, we should at last be able to determine the corresponding optimal policy and the value of environmental factors.
 It remains for us to expand the dataset, especially to obtain more data describing the state policies, and eventually develop a formal mathemetical model that outputs indicators as decision guidelines.